-Glastonbury 2020 headliners: confirmed
+CANCELLED: Glastonbury 2020

 Announcing the news on Twitter, the festival's founder Michael Eavis said: 'She’s one of the biggest stars in the world and her songs are absolutely amazing.
 We’re so delighted.'

 Who better to headline the landmark 50th anniversary Glastonbury Festival than one quarter of the Fab Four, Paul McCartney?
 He last played the Pyramid stage in 2004, with a set that spanned The Beatles' greatest hits, via Wings and McCartney's solo material.
-And he will return to headline on Saturday 27 June, at the ripe age of 78.
+And he was to return to headline on Saturday 27 June, at the ripe age of 78.

 McCartney broke the news with cryptic flair, via a tweet picturing Philip Glass, Emma Stone and Chuck Berry.
 Glastonbury organiser Emily Eavis said of the announcement 'There really was no-one that we wanted more for the 50th anniversary.'

-Motown queen and supreme talent Diana Ross will play the Sunday afternoon Legend slot on the Pyramid stage, following in the footsteps of Dolly Parton, Kylie Minogue, Lionel Richie and Shirley Bassey.
+Motown queen and supreme talent Diana Ross was to play the Sunday afternoon Legend slot on the Pyramid stage, following in the footsteps of Dolly Parton, Kylie Minogue, Lionel Richie and Shirley Bassey.
 Sharing the news on Twitter, Ross enthused: 'This is a dream come true.
 To all the fans across the world, this is my tribute to you.'

 The former lead singer of The Supremes broke records as the most successful girl group in America, shaping the sound of the 60s with 12 number ones including Baby Love, Stop!
 In the Name of Love and You Can't Hurry Love.
 As a solo artist in the 70s and 80s, she reached giddy new heights with Ain't No Mountain High Enough and I'm Coming Out, and now reigns supreme as the most successful female musician in history.